-On the advice of the GCN Committee, the Board adopted the following executive compensation structure for the NEOs effective as of January 1, 2020 such that the REIT's executive compensation is comprised of four major elements, namely: (1) base salaries, (2) a short-term cash incentive (bonus) award, which the NEOs may elect to receive in the form of DUs under the Equity Incentive Plan, (3) long-term incentive awards in the form of RDUs and PDUs (each as defined below) under the Equity Incentive Plan, and (4) perquisites and benefits.
+On the advice of the GCN Committee, the Board adopted the following executive compensation structure for the NEOs effective as of January 1, 2020 such that the REIT's executive compensation is comprised of four major elements, namely: (1) base salaries, (2) a short-term cash incentive (bonus) award, which, pursuant to the NEO Employment Agreements (as defined below), effective January 1, 2023, the NEOs are required to elect to receive a minimum of 50% of in the form of DUs under the Equity Incentive Plan, (3) long-term incentive awards in the form of RDUs (as defined below) and PDUs under the Equity Incentive Plan, and (4) perquisites and benefits.
+The REIT's philosophy on executive compensation is to pay at or slightly below the median of the Compensation Peer Group (or in the case of the chief financial officer, the Adjusted Compensation Peer Group).
 The REIT does not have any pension plans.
 The principal elements of each are described below.